jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Operation-Guide/Installation-Configuration.md

 - The cache directory for the Storage Gateway is `/cache`, the data about your resent access is cached under such directory, and the cache can be manually cleared.

-3. After completion of configuration, you can start NFS file system on the Storage Gateway with the starting script path of `/root/bin/gw ` that can be used for starting NFS service.
+3. After completion of configuration, you can start the file sharing service on the Storage Gateway with the starting script path of `/root/bin/gw ` that can be used for starting the script starting service.
 Execution command example is as follows:

 ```
 gw start